-After the procedure, the woman is in the recovery room for about an hour and then is discharged to home without any restrictions other than to avoid placing anything in the vagina and to refrain from intercourse for a week.
+After the procedure, the woman is in the recovery room for about an hour and then is discharged to home without any restrictions other than to avoid placing anything in the vagina and to refrain from intercourse for two weeks.
 She might have light bleeding or spotting, as well as some mild cramping for the next day or so after the hysteroscopic morcellation removal of the filling defect.
-This is because no cautery was done, so as to avoid causing any scar tissue development on the uterine lining, that could later interfere with implantation or cause an early miscarriage.

 Arizona Center for Fertility Studies has a tremendous amount of experience and expertise with hysteroscopic morcellation of filling defects, especially being able to remove large fibroids that ordinarily would not be able to be removed except with an open incision in the abdomen (laparotomy) and then having to open the uterus.